omni-trash/syslog/Documents/trace-to-file.md

 # Trace to File

-If u want to write trace messages to a file u have to add a `TextWriterTraceListern` and u have to enable `TRACE`.
+If u want to write trace messages to a file u have to add a `TextWriterTraceLister` and u have to enable `TRACE`.

 ```csharp
 using System.Diagnostics;